sheepnir/Mac-Setting/README.md

 ## Step 8: Install Homebrew

-Before we configure the Dock, we need to install Homebrew, which is a package manager for macOS.
+After setting up Finder, we'll install Homebrew, which is a package manager for macOS.
 This process will also install Xcode Command Line Tools if they're not already installed.

 1. Open Terminal (you can find it in Applications > Utilities or use Spotlight to search for it).